AdityaSurve96/Rent-a-Ride_SDM/README.md

 A Vehicle Rental software with server side web application in Java and Spring
 # Rent-A-Ride

+Instructions on how to Run mentioned  in the end(Please Scroll Down)

 A Server side web application for a vehicle rental company.
 Proposed technology for developement :- Java with Spring